Power Your Drive EV Drivers

 Power Your Drive is the first time we can offer an hourly rate to EV drivers.
 This means that in the middle of a winter day, when not a lot of electricity is in use – but solar and wind are producing a lot of energy – we can offer a low hourly rate during this time.

 No, you are only approved to use the charging stations your employer, apartment community or condo association emailed you about.

 SDG&E has had EV time-of-use rates available for single family homes for more than five years.
-With these rates the day is divided by on-peak (noon to 6 p.m.), super off-peak (midnight to 5 a.m.) and off-peak (all other times).
+With these rates the day is divided by on-peak (4 p.m. to 9 p.m.), super off-peak (midnight to 6 a.m. weekdays, and midnight to 2 p.m., weekends and holidays) and off-peak (all other times).
 Each has a different price.